Life at GU - President's Bio

 In May 2020, with the departure of GU’s twelfth president, Ivan Filby, GU’s Board of Trustees appointed Suzanne acting president.
 In that capacity, she:

 - secured a partnership with the University of Illinois-Champaign for COVID-19 testing during the pandemic, which allowed GU to remain open for face-to-face classes when other universities nationwide could not;

 - promoted experiential learning for students, including establishment of GU’s Experience Institute and Experience Hub on campus;

 - championed connection, collaboration, and innovation, including further development of Greenville SMART initiatives and the SMART Center on Greenville’s historic square; and

 - expanded hands-on learning opportunities for students with GU’s acquisition of the Contemporary Music Center in Nashville, Tennessee.

-Davis knows the power of a liberal arts degree combined with practical work experience.
+President Suzanne knows the power of a liberal arts degree combined with practical work experience.
 She graduated from Greenville University (then College) in 2000 with a bachelor of arts in history and political science, and a bachelor of arts in philosophy and religion.
-She earned her MBA from the University of Illinois College of Business and her juris doctorate at University of Illinois College of Law.
+She earned her MBA from the University of Illinois College of Business and her juris doctorate from University of Illinois College of Law.